 Is this viewpoint nuts?

-To be frank, I read this and thought it was nuts.
-I figure it means there is a large group of advisors that need a remedial education on working capital.
-But then I realized something.
-The other potential assumption came from a completely different view of the world.
-A view rooted in very slow growth where adding 2 or 3 clients is the reference point.
+To be frank, I read this and thought it was nuts!
+I figured it meant there was a large group of advisors that needed remedial education on working capital, but then I realized something.
+The other potential assumption came from a completely different world view.
+One that was rooted in a very slow growth, where adding 2 or 3 clients is the reference point.
 In that case, the sentiment isn’t nuts, but it certainly won’t help accelerate growth for your business.